Samillion/mpv-conf/README.md

 Please review the files before using to understand what is included.

 > [!IMPORTANT]
-> This configuration requires [mpv v0.39.0](https://github.com/mpv-player/mpv/discussions/14903) or higher, as it utilizes features like `autocreate-playlist` introduced in that version (and some v0.38 nightlies), replacing the `autoload.lua` script as a native function.
+> This configuration requires mpv v0.39+, as it utilizes features like `autocreate-playlist` introduced in that version (and some v0.38 nightlies), replacing the `autoload.lua` script as a native function.

 ## Configuration
 - Main configuration [[mpv.conf](./mpv.conf)]